 - Your family net income (your income + your spouse or common-law partner's income)

-- Under 6 years old: $7,437 per year ($619.75 per month)
+- Under 6 years old: $7,997 per year ($666.41 per month)

-- 6 to 17 years old: $6,275 per year ($522.91 per month)
+- 6 to 17 years old: $6,748 per year ($562.33 per month)

-Your CCB payments will decrease as your income grows above $34,683.
+Your CCB payments will decrease as your income grows above $37,487.

 3. What to do if I disagree with my CCB decision?

-If you disagree with your CCB decision, you can contact the CRA at 1-800-387-1193.
+If you disagree with your CCB decision, you can contact the Canada Revenue Agency at 1-800-387-1193.
 If you live in the Yukon, Northwest Territories, or Nunavut, call 1-866-426-1527.

 Additional Considerations

 To ensure you get your CCB each year, you must continue to do your taxes on time.
-Even if you don’t have any income, you need to file your income tax return.
+Even if you don't have any income, you need to file your tax return.
 The same is true for your spouse or common-law partner.

-If you don’t do your taxes on time, the CRA won’t have the information needed to calculate your CCB payment and your payments will stop.
+If you don't do your taxes on time, the CRA won't have the information needed to calculate your CCB payment, and your payments will stop.

 Keep your personal information up to date